South Korea, Germany to sign information pact to boost defence cooperation | Law-Order

 Germany's history as a divided nation had been overcome, he said, but division persists on the Korean peninsula.
 Both Scholz and Yoon left Japan on Sunday after joining the G7 summit.
 South Korea was invited as an observer.

 G7 leaders signalled they would not back down from supporting Ukraine, and outlined a shared approach towards China, looking to "de-risk, not decouple" economic engagement with a country regarded as the factory of the world.
-Yoon, who met Ukrainian President Volodymyr Zelenskiy for the first time on the sidelines of the G7, said he was planning to provide mine-removing equipment and ambulances, while promising more support for Ukraine.
+Yoon, who met Ukrainian President Volodymyr Zelenskiy for the first time on the sidelines of the G7, said he was planning to provide mine-removing equipment and ambulances.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)